-The functional vision assessment is a pivotal assessment for children who have low vision.
-It is an assessment of how a child uses the vision he or she has in everyday life, so it is usually not done with children who are totally blind or have light perception only.
-Since a child’s visual condition and abilities can change over time, the functional vision assessment needs to be repeated periodically.
+The functional vision assessment (FVA) is an for children who have low vision.
+It is an assessment of how a child uses their vision in everyday life, so it is usually not done with children who are totally blind or have light perception only.
+Since a child’s visual condition and abilities can change over time, the FVA needs to be repeated periodically.

 A functional vision assessment will investigate how your child uses his vision for